Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_1_nginx.rst

 to which many Python web frameworks conform).

-This guide will outline broad steps that can be used to get a Cookiecutter :app:`Pyramid` application running under under ``uWSGI`` and Nginx.
-This particular tutorial was developed and tested on Ubuntu 18.04, but the instructions should be largely the same for all systems, delta specific path information for commands and files.
+This guide will outline broad steps that can be used to get a Cookiecutter :app:`Pyramid` application running under ``uWSGI`` and Nginx.
+This particular tutorial was developed and tested on Ubuntu 18.04, but the instructions should be largely the same for all systems, where you may adjust specific path information for commands and files.

 .. note::

-    For those of you with your hearts set on running your pyramid application under uWSGI, this be your guide.
+    For those of you with your hearts set on running your Pyramid application under uWSGI, this is your guide.

     However, if you are simply looking for a decent-performing production-grade server with auto-start capability, waitress + Systemd has a much gentler learning curve.

 With that said, let's begin.

 #.
 Install prerequisites